soto-project/soto/README.md

 ## HTTP client (v5.x.x)

-The AWS SDK sets up its own HTTP client for communication with AWS but you are also able to provide your own as long as it conforms to the protocol `AWSHTTPClient`.
+Soto sets up its own HTTP client for communication with AWS but you are also able to provide your own as long as it conforms to the protocol `AWSHTTPClient`.
 If you don't provide a client the SDK uses one of two different HTTP clients depending on what platform you are running on.
-We have [extended](https://github.com/swift-aws/aws-sdk-swift-core/blob/main/Sources/AWSSDKSwiftCore/HTTP/AsyncHTTPClient.swift) the swift server [AsyncHTTPClient](https://github.com/swift-server/async-http-client) so it conforms with `AWSHTTPClient`.
+We have [extended](https://github.com/swift-aws/soto-core/blob/main/Sources/SotoCore/HTTP/AsyncHTTPClient.swift) the swift server [AsyncHTTPClient](https://github.com/swift-server/async-http-client) so it conforms with `AWSHTTPClient`.
 This is the default client if you are running on Linux or macOS 10.14 and earlier. `AsyncHTTPClient` is not available on iOS.
 We have also supplied are own client `NIOTSHTTPClient` which uses [NIO Transport Services](https://github.com/apple/swift-nio-transport-services) and the Apple Network framework.
 This is the default client if you are running on iOS or macOS 10.15 and later. `NIOTSHTTPClient` is not available on Linux or versions of macOS earlier than 10.15.

 You can provide your own HTTP client as follows
 ```